The Ultimate Guide to Kids Suitcases

 Regular luggage will do!

 Of course, kids luggage doesn’t have to be fancy, and my son has certainly gotten lots of entertainment lugging my suitcases up and down the airport hallways on our many trips.
-We like to shop at stores like Target and Marshalls for our luggage as I find they have high-quality pieces for great prices.
+We like to shop at stores like Target and Marshalls for our luggage as I find they have high-quality pieces at great prices.
 Buying adult sized carry-on luggage is still manageable for kids to handle themselves and is usually the more affordable option.

 Wonder what essentials you need for traveling with a toddler?
 Check out my post here.